sdnw/fictional-university/README.md

 # fictional-university

-***IMPORTANT: make sure to use git in the wordpress install itself so it can keep track of things like ```wp-content``` which has folders we need outside of the custom theme like ```mu-plugins``` and plugins from wp itself.
-Also make sure to update the .xml file before taking this home too***
+**_IMPORTANT: make sure to use git in the wordpress install itself so it can keep track of things like `wp-content` which has folders we need outside of the custom theme like `mu-plugins` and plugins from wp itself.
+Also make sure to update the .xml file before taking this home too_**

 plugins installed

 - Advanced Custom Fields
 - Wordpress Importer
 - Manual Image Crop
 - Regenerative Thumbnails

 How to get started

 - have local installed
 - start new project to install wordpress
-- when you pull this custom theme, add it to ```wp-content``` folder along with other themes
+- when you pull this custom theme, add it to `wp-content` folder along with other themes
 - in WP Admin
   - go to appearance > themes, this custom theme should be in there
 - to import the pages and posts
   - go to tools > import > click WordPress (install if needed) > click "Run Importer" > select .xml file to import
 - to export the pages and posts
   - go to tools > export > click All content > Download Export File > add to root of theme file
 - you should be ready to after that.

 custom fields

-- ```mu-plugins``` folder isn't tracked by git as it is outside our custom theme folder.
+- `mu-plugins` folder isn't tracked by git as it is outside our custom theme folder.
-- in ```wp-content``` we need to have a folder called  ```mu-plugins``` (name is required) so if our custom theme was to be swapped with something else, we would still keep our custom post-types. here is the code in case we need to make another folder the file name is ```university-post-types.php``` (name on this does not matter)
+- in `wp-content` we need to have a folder called `mu-plugins` (name is required) so if our custom theme was to be swapped with something else, we would still keep our custom post-types. here is the code in case we need to make another folder the file name is `university-post-types.php` (name on this doesn't matter)

 ```
 <?php